Overview of Rhode Island Taxes

 Cities and towns in Rhode Island set tax rates to pay for things like schools, parks and law enforcement.
 Tax rates are expressed in dollars per $1,000 of assessed value.
 So, for example, a rate of $20.00 is equal to $20 in tax for every $1,000 in assessed value.

 The table below shows the average effective rate across Rhode Island’s five counties.
-Average effective rates are calculated as median annual property tax divided by median home value.
+Average effective rates make it easy to compare tax rates in areas with different property tax rates or with different methods of taxation.
+Effective rates are calculated as median annual property tax divided by median home value.
 They represent the amount a typical homeowner will pay as a percentage of his or her home’s market value.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

-Rhode Island’s largest county, Providence County has tax rates above the state average.
-The county’s average effective property tax rate is 1.65%, as compared with the state average of 1.55%.
+Rhode Island’s largest county by area and by population, Providence County has the second highest effective tax rates in the state average.
+The county’s average effective property tax rate is 1.81%, as compared with the state average of 1.65%.

-In the city of Providence, the total tax rate on owner occupied property is $19.25 per $1,000 in assessed value.
-For non-owner occupied property, the rate is significantly higher, at $33.75.
-While Providence is updating assessed values in 2015, the city’s next full revaluation is not until 2018.
+In the city of Providence, the total tax rate on owner occupied property is $18.80 per $1,000 in assessed value.
+For non-owner occupied property, the rate is significantly higher, at $31.96.
+Providence last updated assessed values in 2015, and it will fully revalue property in 2018.

 Property taxes in the city of Providence are due in four annual installments, on the 24th of July, October, January and April.
 If any single payment is late, the balance for the entire year becomes due immediately, and interest charges apply retroactively.
 In other words: it’s important to make payments on time.

-On average, Kent County has the highest property taxes in the state of Rhode Island.
-The county’s average effective rate is 1.69%, higher than that of any other county.
+On average, Kent County has the highest effective property tax rate in the state of Rhode Island.
+The county’s average effective rate is 1.82%.

 Newport County encompasses three of Rhode Island’s largest islands, including Aquidneck Island.
 The city of Newport is the largest city in the county, and was once home to the summer houses of presidents Dwight Eisenhower and John F. Kennedy.

-The total residential tax rate in Newport is just $12.06 per $1,000 of assessed value.
-Seniors, veterans, widows of veterans, the blind and other disabled person may be eligible for exemptions in Newport.
+The total residential tax rate in Newport is just $11.21 per $1,000 of assessed value.
+Seniors, veterans, widows of veterans, the blind and other disabled persons may be eligible for exemptions in Newport.
 Taxes in Newport are due on the 5th of August, November, February and May.

-The median property tax paid by homeowners in Bristol County is $4,839 per year, highest in the state and more than double the national average.
+The median property tax paid by homeowners in Bristol County is $5,099 per year.
+That is the highest in the state and 51st highest in the U.S. (out of more than 3,100 counties).
 The county has relatively high home values, which contributes to the high taxes.
-The median home value in Bristol County is $341,000.
+The median home value in Bristol County is $330,000.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck